One person critically injured in Wichita shooting

 An injured person was transported to the hospital from the shooting scene with critical injuries.
-Police say the person shot was apparently on the porch of their residence when the shooting occurred.
+Police say the person shot was apparently on the porch of their home when the shooting happened.

 Police are at the scene talking to residents.
 No suspects have been apprehended yet.